-DW1000 has been designed with the necessary control signals to allow the use of an external LNA.
+DW1000 has been designed to provide the necessary control signals to allow the use of an external LNA.
 These signals include controls for switching LNA DC power and controlling RF switches to switch between transmit and receive paths if required.